- Location: Louisiana

 Louisiana Boater Education Courses

-Classroom courses offered by the Louisiana Department of Wildlife & Fisheries provide basic boating knowledge to students, and last between 6 hours and 8 hours.
+Classroom courses offered by the Louisiana Department of Wildlife & Fisheries provide basic boating knowledge to students in about 8 hours.
 Upon completion of the course, students receive a vessel operator’s certification card.

 Louisiana law mandates a fine of up to $500 or imprisonment of up to 6 months, or both for first-time offenders who leave a child or a pet unattended in a motor vehicle.
-For subsequent offenses, the fine ranges between $1,000 and $5,000 with jail time of no less than 1 year or more than 2 years.
+For subsequent offenses, the fine up to $5,000 and/or jail time of no less than 1 year.

 If you see a child left unattended in a vehicle, please contact local law enforcement or dial 911 immediately.
 If you encounter a vehicle with an unattended pet inside, please contact your local police department or animal control unit.Other Topics in This Section